vercel/next.js/docs/api-reference/next/router.md

 ### Router.back

-Navigate back in history, equivalent to clicking the back button.
+Navigate back in history.
+Equivalent to clicking the browser’s back button.
 It executes `window.history.back()`.

 ```jsx
 import Router from 'next/router'